 Time-Saving Tip 1: Do Not Read the Instructions

-I know you were taught to always read instructions - I know I was.
-But do not read them on the day of the test.
+I know you were taught to always read instructions, but do not read them on the day of the test.
 If you've taken ACT Science practice tests before, you know what's coming, and instructions are a complete waste of time.
 The instructions will just slow you down.

 Here are the instructions, read them now and then never again:

 “DIRECTIONS: There are several passages in this test.
 Each passage is followed by several questions.
 After reading a passage, choose the best answer to each question and fill in the corresponding oval on your answer document.
 You may refer to the passages as often as necessary.
 You are NOT permitted to use a calculator on this test.”

 Not very helpful, right?
 The instructions never change; so do not waste your time reading them the day of the test.

 Time-Saving Tip 2: Which Passage Do You Answer First?

 Every correct answer is worth the same, so spend your time on the least time costly questions first as this will maximize the number of points you get.
 To maximize your time and score.

 Start With the 3 Data Representation and 3 Research Summaries Passages

 You'll be able to identify these passages by the fact that they both include visuals, such as graphs, charts, or tables as part of or at the end of the passage.
 For more information on these types of passages, read about the three types of ACT Science passages.